ReallySecureShell/Simple_Encryption_Setup/README.md

 ### Configuring GRUB

 Append `GRUB_ENABLE_CRYPTODISK=y` into /mnt/etc/default/grub.
 And configure GRUB to pre-load the `luks, and cryptodisk modules`.
 There is extra code here to keep your grub config file looking nice.
 We do this by appending the first option (GRUB_ENABLE_CRYPTODISK) below the default `GRUB_CMDLINE_LINUX=""` option.
-Then the set the second option (GRUB_PRELOAD_MODULES) below the previous option.
+Then we set the second option (GRUB_PRELOAD_MODULES) below the previous option (GRUB_ENABLE_CRYPTODISK).

 ```bash
 #Enable cryptodisks